aaps/MCmotions/README.md

 #PERFORMANCE

-When recording players and moving around alot, be sure to have enough bandwith, when player movement in minecraft is choppy movement will also be recorded choppy !, soon there will be some options to save bandwith !
+When recording players and moving around alot, be sure to have enough bandwith, when player movement in minecraft is choppy movement will also be recorded choppy !

 #WARNING